 Board of Directors

 The Litchfield Hills Rowing Club Board of Directors consists of at least seven but not more than fifteen Directors.
-No Director receives any compensation for their services of the LHRC.
-The Executive Committee of the Board is comprised of the President & Chairman, Vice President, Secretary, and Treasurer.
+No Board Member receives any compensation for their services of the LHRC.
+The Executive Committee of the Board is comprised of the President, Vice President, Secretary, and Treasurer.

 Meet the Board